 When you’re ready to get out of the cabin and stretch your legs, check out some of these great trails.
-You’ll get some great exercise, breathe in that fresh mountain air, and enjoy some breathtaking scenery.
+You’ll get some great exercise, breathe in that fresh mountain air, and enjoy breathtaking scenery.
 Some trails may be tough, but the views from the peak will be worth the climb!
 We’ve included the name of the trail, the length of the trail (roundtrip), and where it can be accessed, along with helpful information about each one.
 Choose your trail and hike the picturesque Great Smoky Mountains!

 Indian Creek Falls & Toms Branch Falls | 1.6 miles | Deep Creek Campground